- Infos im HLRS Wiki sind nicht rechtsverbindlich und ohne Gewähr -

 Python's package installer pip also requires access to various network resources.
 The most practical approach is to run a pip-proxy service on your workstation and tunnel pip traffic from the HLRS systems back to your workstation.
 We suggest to use the pip-proxy devpi, which just needs a working Python installation.
 To install devpi on your local workstation just do

-This step is required only once and will provide the command devpi-server.
+The previous step is required only once and will provide the command devpi-server.

 Then to install python packages on HLRS systems proceed as follows.
 You will need two terminals.
 The first terminal is used to run devpi-server on your local workstation.